School activities (Environmental Education Centre)

 Students will learn about several aspects of sustainability by working in groups to learn about good waste management practices.
 The hands-on activities include:

-These environmental education experiences cover several Learning Area Outcomes from the Curriculum Framework, which are outlined in the downloadable tour brochure below.
+These environmental education experiences cover several Learning Area Outcomes from the Curriculum Framework.

 Free of charge!

 All activities are offered free of charge to schools located in EMRC's member Council areas of Bassendean, Bayswater, Belmont, Kalamunda, Mundaring and Swan.
 Bookings are essential.
 Schools must also provide their own bus.

 EMRC has been working with local high schools to complete a number of projects based around waste and environmental management.
 In 2009-10 students from Helena College helped to transform the outside of the Environmental Education Centre by creating vibrant art panels made from recovered objects and/or with an environmental theme.
 Using wooden panels as their canvas, students created pieces of art using materials and objects which would have been thrown away to landfill.

 Before starting projects, students are required to participate in a tour of the Red Hill landfill site and an induction with EMRC staff members to gain an understanding of how waste is managed in Perth's Eastern Region and the importance of reducing and reusing waste.
 A community artist assists students with their ideas and gives guidance on different techniques that can be explored.